Kankoda/website/collections/_licensekit-features/service-composition.md

 }
 ```

 License can be used to make API-based license validation more robust, and not fail when the client connectivity is lost.
-This is however optional, to let you decide if you want to support offline validation.
+This is optional, to let you decide if you want to support offline validation.

 ## Service Proxying

 Service proxying lets you chain many service together, to create flexible license validations that use multiple data sources, instead of just a single one.

-All you have to do to create a proxy is to use the `.proxy(...)` service type and provide it with a list of services, like this:
+All you have to do is to use the `.proxy(...)` service type and provide it with a list of services:

 ```swift
 let engine = try await LicenseEngine(licenseKey: "your-key") {